TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 In either case, you may need to enable the Github actions.

 # ASIC FAQs

+## What PDK is used for the manufacture?

+We are using the open source Skywater 130nm [PDK](https://www.zerotoasiccourse.com/terminology/pdk/)

 ## What do all these acronyms you keep using mean?